zwettemaan/CRDT_UXP/mddocs/docs.md

 Use this as a fail-loud preflight on the exact top-level launcher text.

-- It returns `true` when the launcher contains the token `async`.
+- It returns `true` when the launcher matches the rough async-mode heuristic after comments and quoted strings are stripped.
+- The current heuristic looks for common async forms such as `async function ...`, `async (...) => ...`, and similar async method shapes.
-- It is a heuristic based on observed InDesign behavior, not an Adobe-documented contract.
+- It is a heuristic based on observed InDesign behavior, not an Adobe-documented contract, and it is intentionally not a full JavaScript parser.

 ### `doUXPScript(scriptText, options)`